viraj19r/learnjavascript/Maximilian _udemy/functions/Notes.md

 if we have only one expression then we can omit the curly braces. function return an object:``` const loadPerson = pName => ({name: pName }); ``` here extra parenthesis are required if we not use arrow function will think that it is an function body.
+#### function callback
+calling a function by passing it as a parameter to another function.